yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

     ![For a target platform of Azure SQL DB, feature parity shows two features that are not supported in Azure SQL DB.
 The Service broker feature is selected on the left and on the right Service Broker feature is not supported in Azure SQL Database is highlighted.](media/dma-feature-parity-service-broker-not-supported.png "Database feature parity")

-    > The DMA assessment for migrating WWI's `TailspinToys` database to a target platform of Azure SQL DB reveals features in use that are not supported.
-These features, including Service broker, prevent WWI from being able to migrate to the Azure SQL DB PaaS offering without first making changes to their database.
+    > The DMA assessment for migrating WWI's `WideWorldImporters` database to a target platform of Azure SQL DB reveals features in use that are not supported.
+These features, including Service broker, prevent WWI from migrating to the Azure SQL DB PaaS offering without first making changes to their database.

 ### Task 3: Perform assessment for migration to Azure SQL Managed Instance